kid1carus/d3sign/docs/assets/us.kid1car.iskeuomorphic/description.md

-A skeuomorphic theme with beautiful painstakingly detailed photo-realistic icons.
+A skeuomorphic theme with beautiful & painstakingly detailed photorealistic icons.